 Hi I am Ky and am the founder of the yahoo club Mums with hypospadias kids.

-When my third son was born in 1999 he was born with an undescended testicle, so since I had to go to a specialist anyway I decided to take my first son along too and ask the doctors opinion.
-While she was having a look we found three fistulas, what were these holes from, I had no idea ( I have since learnt that fistulas are like blow outs in the uretha ), now it wasn’t a question of whether to have him neatened up or not he had to have surgery anyway.
-Both sons were operated on the same day Feb 2000, what a horrible day that was.
+When my third son was born in 1999, he was born with an undescended testicle, so since I had to go to a specialist anyway I decided to take my first son along too and ask the doctor’s opinion.
+While she was having a look we found three fistulas, what were these holes from, I had no idea (I have since learnt that fistulas are like blowouts in the urethra).
+Now it wasn’t a question of whether to have him neatened up or not; he had to have surgery anyway.
+Both sons were operated on the same day in February 2000; what a horrible day that was.

 I now have a club where I help other mothers learn through my experience and try and help them by offering support, knowledge and most importantly friendship.